mercethem/Notebook_Battery_Manager_Debian/README.md

 ABOVE CONTENTS:
 - DIRECTORY : Path of program directory
 - PASSWORD_DIRECTORY : Your root password
-- BATTERY_LEVEL_DIRECTORY : Level of battery what you want to stop
+- BATTERY_LEVEL_DIRECTORY : Level of battery what you want to stop (Do not enter a value less than zero and greater than hundred)

 ------------------------------------------------------------------------------------------------------------------------------------------------
 #Tested With Below Devices